vishvAsa/AgamaH_shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/tantrasAraH/07_deshAdhva-prakAshanam.md

 <details><summary>English</summary>

 The principle of primodial nature, or prakr̥ti, is one thousand times more extensive than the buddhi.
-This is the extent of the sphere of praksti (praksti anda).[^108].
-The spheres of praksti are also innumerable, just like the spheres of Brahmā.
+This is the extent of the sphere of prakr̥ti (prakr̥ti aṇḍa) [^108].
+The spheres of prakr̥ti are also innumerable, just like the spheres of Brahmā.

+[^108]:

+    According to the Svacchanda Tantra, the names of the worlds under prakr̥ti are: Akr̥ta, kr̥ta, Vaibhava, Brahma, Vaiṣṇava, Kaumāra, 'belonging to Uma' (Auma), and 'belonging to Srīkaṇṭha.'

+    Kṣemarāja explains that those who have practiced yoga with renunciation attain the 'world' (bhuvana) named Akr̥ta, while those who practiced karmayoga reach the bhuvana named kr̥ta.

+    Similarly, those who practiced nirmāṇayoga go to the world of [[238]] r̥bhus.

+    The abode of Brahmā is attainable to those who practice yoga with conviction that puruṣa is one universal soul.

+    The abode of Viṣnu is the final resort for those who strictly practiced yoga according to Vaiṣṇava tradition.

+    Those who practice yoga maintaining celibacy (brahmacarya) go to the abode of Kaumāra world.

+    The abodes above this, named Auma and Srīkaṇṭha, are the abodes of those who practice yoga according to the Śaiva doctrine.
 </details>